arya852/INST326_Final_Project/README.md

 assignment or to seek clarification on the module.
 The system will also store the data, and professors will have an overview of the number of students who attended a specific office hour.

+# Installing and setting up the project

+Clone the project with the help of the Git SSH key.

+SSH Key: git@github.com:arya852/INST326_Final_Project.git

+Use the below code to install the project.

+`git clone git@github.com:arya852/INST326_Final_Project.git`

 To run the Program:
 (run the below command in the terminal or the CMD terminal)